こそあど I: This & That

 こそあど with Non-Physical Objects or Objects NOT Present

-It isn’t always the case that “this” and “that” refer to entities that are actual physical objects, and they are also used to refer to entities that, although they may be physical, they may not be actually present.
+It is not always the case that “this” and “that” refer to physical objects.
+The entities may be non-physical, or the physical objects in question may not be present.

 18. かつて、この辺りは静かなところでした。